 Whatever you do, make certain that you do not create an open wireless network.
 Your wireless network needs to be password protected and secure.
 If you don’t know how to do that, get someone who does.

 Getting a Windows 7, Windows 8 or a Macintosh OS X system on a wireless network is pretty simple, but hopelessly complex to deal with in a simple document like this.
 There are just too many options.
 Both Macs and Windows 7 & 8 machines have decent intelligent assistants that do a good job of making simple wireless network connections.
 However, if those don’t work for you, don’t be embarrassed to go find that friend who understands networks.

 If you don’t need wireless, don’t do it.
 It always adds a layer of complexity.
 If your digital life revolves around one computer that doesn’t move, you don’t really need wireless unless you want to be nice to your guests.
 However, if you have other digital devices that need an Internet connection, you likely don’t have a choice other than going wireless.
 Just keep a printed copy of your pass code in a safe spot.

 If you end up with a wireless network with an Internet connection, learn how to properly reset it.
 It will be the first thing that tech support asks you to do if you are having problems.

-I use Windows 7 and Mac OS X Snow Leopard daily.
-I run Linux almost as much, but I don’t have a portable Linux device.
-When I travel, my Linux computer stays at home.
-This advice pretty well covers computers running Windows 7 and Macintosh OS X .
+I use Windows 7, Windows 8 & 8.1, Xubuntu Linux and Mac OS X Mavericks daily.
+My advice pretty well covers computers running Windows 7 & 8 and Macintosh OS X .
 If you have a Windows XP system, get rid of it.
 If you don’t an Intel Mac, you are living on borrowed time.

 There are some items that I will recommend which are platform specific, but a lot of what I will suggest makes sense no matter which platform you use.